aai-institute/pyDVL/CONTRIBUTING.md

 summary of pending changes and ask for confirmation before executing the actions.

 Once this is done, a tag will be created on the repository.
-You should then create a Github [release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release) for that tag.
+You should then create a GitHub [release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release) for that tag.
 That will a trigger a CI pipeline that will automatically create a package and publish it from CI to PyPI.

 ### Manual release process